 Take care and stay healthy!

-If you have any feedback on Outbreak: Spanish Flu in Los Angeles in 1918 please leave a comment below and let us know.
-We love feedback.
+If you have any feedback on Outbreak: Spanish Flu in LA in 1918 please email us or reach out on social media, we’d love to hear from you.